-Logos are not necessarily the most important part of your brand, but there is not denying that they are the face.
+Our Logo Design Process is simple and straight forward to help you get what you need.
+Logos are not necessarily the most important part of your brand, but there is no denying that they are the face.
 After all, don’t we often recognized house-hold brands just by their logo?
 So, as a small business or blog, you want visitors and followers to immediately associate a logo with you.
 Your logo will likely be displayed on the top of your website, on social media profiles, in front of your business cards, among other places.
-So, let’s talk about this key element, while I walk you through my logo design process.
+So, st

 - What is their main goal, and what is their audience?